alsc-sfe/kos-cli/README.md

-# To start a new KOS project in command line:
+# To start a new  SAAS project in command line:

 ## 1. Install kos-cli: